braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/amphtml.md

 {% enddetails %}

 {% details Do you have any additional tips for building an AMP email? %}
 Check in with your engineering team to build out the AMP elements.
-Once these elements are set up, we encourage you to include design resources and elements you have to add an extra layer of polish.
+After these elements are set up, we encourage you to include design resources and elements you have to add an extra layer of polish.
 {% enddetails %}

 [1]: {% image_buster /assets/img/dynamic-content.png %} "Dynamic Content"